COMP2150-24s1/level-design-assessment-hansgabrielk/README.md

 **2nd Challenge: Jump and Shoot**
 Section #2 features a series of encounters that requires the player to discover the dynamic of jumping and shooting at the same time.
 The section starts off easy with a single Spitter on each platform.
-Then, on the third platform, their are 3 Spitters blocking the way.
+Then, on the third platform, there are 3 Spitters blocking the way.

 ![This is the alt text for an image!](DocImages/JumpAndShoot.png)